 Does your family get along with each other?
 Or do you have older children who need their space?
 Along with a confined space, comes close quarters.
-So keeping in mind the temperments of your family is important.
+So keeping in mind the temperaments of your family is important.

-Oceanview Staterooms on a Disney Cruise Ship sleeps 3-4 people, and has a split bathroom and a porthole with a view of the ocean.
+Oceanview Staterooms on a Disney Cruise Ship sleep 3-4 people and has a split bathroom and a porthole with a view of the ocean.
 These are decent-sized spaces, just over 200 sq. feet, and offer a convertible sofa, tv, and desk area.
 This is a great alternative at a mid-price range, if you don’t want the extra cost of a verandah, but can’t take the closed spaces.

 Deluxe Family Oceanview Stateroom

 A Deluxe Family Oceanview Stateroom sleeps 3-5 and offers about 240 sq. feet of living space.
 This room includes a large porthole, a split bathroom, and a pull-down wall bed, or upper berth.
-A flat-screen tv, higher quality bed linens, a couch, desk, and refrigerator are all part of this room’s perks.
+A flat-screen tv, higher-quality bed linens, a couch, a desk, and a refrigerator are all part of this room’s perks.

 The Verandah Stateroom sleeps 3-4 people and is sized at about 270 sq. feet.
 By far one of the best options on the ship, a Verandah Stateroom gets you a private verandah.
 This room provides all the perks of an oceanview stateroom.
 Sometimes considered a “Deluxe Oceanview Stateroom with Verandah” or a “Family Oceanview Stateroom with Verandah.”
 Note that depending on the category of room you choose, you may, or may not, have an obstructed view from your verandah.